open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ```

-Endpoint and credentials details for Grafana Cloud users are available using the \`OpenTelemetry Collector\` connection tile.
+Endpoint and credentials details for Grafana Cloud users are available using the Grafana Cloud "OpenTelemetry Collector" connection tile.

-Promotion of OpenTelemetry attributes and resource attributes to Loki labels using the \`loki.attribute.labels\` and \`loki.resource.labels\` hints are replaced by a list of promoted attributes managed centrally in Loki.
+The promotion of OpenTelemetry attributes and resource attributes to Loki labels using the `loki.attribute.labels` and `loki.resource.labels` hints are replaced by a list of promoted attributes managed centrally in Loki.
 The default list of resource attributes promoted as labels (see above) should be sufficient for most use cases.
 Changes can be made to this list using the Loki distributor configuration parameter default\_resource\_attributes\_as\_index\_labels ([here](https://grafana.com/docs/loki/latest/configure/\#distributor)) for self managed instances and opening a support ticket for Grafana Cloud.